backupbrew/switchbrew/NV services.md

 ### NVGPU\_IOCTL\_CHANNEL\_SUBMIT\_GPFIFO

 Submits a gpfifo object.
-Modified to take inline fence objects instead of a pointer.
+Modified to take inline entry objects instead of a pointer.